quantum-tinkerer/pymablock/docs/source/index.md

 ## What is _Pymablock_?

-_Pymablock_ is a Python package that constructs effective models using quasi-degenerate perturbation theory.
+_Pymablock_ (PYthon MAtrix BLOCK-diagonalization) is a Python package that constructs effective models using quasi-degenerate perturbation theory.
 It handles both numerical and symbolic inputs, and it efficiently block-diagonalizes Hamiltonians with multivariate perturbations to arbitrary